teco-kit/fire-detector-tutorial/README.md

 If it detects such a sound, your device should activate its own alarm — even if the flame sensor has not yet been triggered.

 You can refer to the example solution code in the `Sketches` folder called `9-full-system.ino`.

+> Tip: You can assume that the surrounding sounds are ignored and you trigger an alarm if you hear loud enough beeps from another fire alarm.